In the Name of Allah, Most Gracious, Most Merciful.

-In his response to the question, Dr. Muzammil Siddiqi, [ormer president of the Islamic Society of North America, states:
+In his response to the question, Dr. Muzzammil Siddiqi, Former president of the Islamic Society of North America, states:

 It is really a chance to congratulate you and your husband for becoming Muslims, and we hope you understand the tolerant teachings of Islam, whom Allah chooses to guide the baffled humanity to the safe shore.

 Thus, if these tattoos cannot be removed easily or if you have to spend a lot of money to remove them, then you should not worry about them.

 When Hajj becomes obligatory on you, you should perform it and do not neglect it because of having tattoos on your body.
 No one should stop you from going to Hajj because of tattoos.
 I have seen hundreds of pilgrims, men and women, who come from some countries and they have all kinds of tattoos on their faces and bodies.

 Having tattoos is forbidden in Islam, but among some tribes in Africa, unfortunately, it is still practiced, even among Muslims.

 Allah Almighty knows best.

 Editor’s note: This fatwa is from Ask the Scholar’s archive and was originally published at an earlier date.